WW International (NASDAQ:WW) Issues Q1 2022 Earnings Guidance

-WW International (NASDAQ:WW – Get Rating) last announced its earnings results on Tuesday, March 1st.
-The company reported $0.35 earnings per share (EPS) for the quarter, meeting the consensus estimate of $0.35.
-WW International had a net margin of 3.93% and a negative return on equity of 18.57%.
-The company had revenue of $276.00 million during the quarter, compared to analyst estimates of $279.06 million.
-During the same period in the previous year, the business posted $0.39 earnings per share.
-The firm’s quarterly revenue was down 14.6% compared to the same quarter last year.
-As a group, research analysts anticipate that WW International will post 1.36 earnings per share for the current fiscal year.
+WW International (NASDAQ:WW – Get Rating) last released its earnings results on Tuesday, March 1st.
+The company reported $0.35 earnings per share for the quarter, meeting the consensus estimate of $0.35.
+WW International had a net margin of 5.52% and a negative return on equity of 18.94%.
+The firm had revenue of $276.00 million during the quarter, compared to analyst estimates of $279.06 million.
+During the same quarter in the previous year, the firm earned $0.39 earnings per share.
+The firm’s revenue for the quarter was down 14.6% compared to the same quarter last year.
+On average, research analysts anticipate that WW International will post 1.32 EPS for the current fiscal year.

-Several large investors have recently bought and sold shares of the stock.
-California State Teachers Retirement System increased its position in shares of WW International by 2.2% during the fourth quarter.
-California State Teachers Retirement System now owns 72,708 shares of the company’s stock valued at $1,173,000 after acquiring an additional 1,596 shares during the last quarter.
-Bank of New York Mellon Corp boosted its stake in shares of WW International by 2.5% in the third quarter.
-Bank of New York Mellon Corp now owns 548,466 shares of the company’s stock valued at $10,010,000 after purchasing an additional 13,335 shares during the period.
-Finally, Geode Capital Management LLC lifted its stake in WW International by 11.8% in the fourth quarter.
-Geode Capital Management LLC now owns 923,945 shares of the company’s stock worth $14,903,000 after acquiring an additional 97,579 shares during the last quarter.
-92.81% of the stock is owned by hedge funds and other institutional investors.
+A number of institutional investors have recently made changes to their positions in WW.
+California State Teachers Retirement System boosted its position in shares of WW International by 2.2% in the fourth quarter.
+California State Teachers Retirement System now owns 72,708 shares of the company’s stock valued at $1,173,000 after acquiring an additional 1,596 shares during the period.
+Bank of New York Mellon Corp boosted its position in shares of WW International by 2.5% in the third quarter.
+Bank of New York Mellon Corp now owns 548,466 shares of the company’s stock valued at $10,010,000 after acquiring an additional 13,335 shares during the period.
+Finally, Geode Capital Management LLC boosted its position in shares of WW International by 11.8% in the fourth quarter.
+Geode Capital Management LLC now owns 923,945 shares of the company’s stock valued at $14,903,000 after acquiring an additional 97,579 shares during the period.
+93.42% of the stock is owned by hedge funds and other institutional investors.

 WW International, Inc engages in the provision of weight management services.
 It operates through the following geographical segments: North America, United Kingdom, Continental Europe and Other.
 The North America segment consists of United States and Canada Company-owned operations.
 The United Kingdom segment includes United Kingdom Company-owned operations.